Nimish Ravi

 Nimish Ravi (born 13 November 1994) is an Indian cinematographer who works primarily in Malayalam cinema.
 He made his feature‐film debut as director of photography with Luca (2019).
 He gained wide recognition for his period work on Kurup, for which he won the SIIMA Award for Best Cinematography, and the ultramodern Lokah Chapter 1: Chandra (2025).
 His other notable credits include Rorschach (2022), King of Kotha (2023), and Lucky Baskhar (2024).

 Career

 He has been the recipient of SIIMA Awards for best cinematography for Kurup (2021).
 He is known for his work in his debut film, Luca (2019).
 Followed by the success of Kurup and Rorschach (2022).
 He reunited with Dulquer Salmaan and Mammootty in King of Kotha (2023) and Bazooka, respectively.

+Personal life

+On 13 September 2026, Nimish married actress Ahaana Krishna.